lenniecottrell/100Days-r2/README.md

   <summary>Day 7: June 4, 2022</summary>

   ###### Things I accomplished today:
+    - learned about remove(), find(), and peek() methods in linked lists
   ###### Things I want to focus on tomorrow:
+    - try to write out a linked list in javascript from memory and my notes without referencing the one I already wrote
+    - set breakpoints on the grid
+    - standardize the title/author text position
+    - add a hover animation to the cards
+    - add routes to the other pages and start building them
   ###### Notes/Learnings

 </details>

 <details>